przezsamoha/weather-forecast-react-app-2/README.md

 ###### ReactJs | Typescript | Vite | TailwindCSS App

-#

-This application lets you search for a weather forecast at the location of your choice.
+This application lets you check the weather forecast for the location of your choice.

-It displays a list of suggested cities (based on user's input, typed in a search form) and provides 3 hours forecast for a period of 5 days and current weather characteristics for the chosen city, such as: temperature, min and max temp, cloud cover, sunrise/sunset, feels like, wind, visibility, pressure, humidity and precipitation.
+It displays a list of suggested cities (based on your input typed in a search form) and as one of them is clicked, application provides a 3 hours forecast and current weather characteristics, such as: temperature, min and max temp, cloud cover, sunrise/sunset, feels like, wind, visibility, pressure, humidity and precipitation.

 By default it runs in a light mode but enables user to toggle the theme to dark mode.